 The Ramayana Cave

-When you exit the train station at Batu Caves, before you approach the main temple entrance, you will find the Ramayana Cave on your left hand side.
+When you exit the train station at Batu Caves, before you approach the main temple entrance, you will find the Ramayana Cave on your left-hand side.
 The entrance is slightly tucked away from view behind the looming mint green statue of the Hindu god Hanuman.
 Access to the Ramayana Cave is 5 ringgit (£1/$1.50) but very worthwhile.

-Inside the Ramayana Cave are spectacularly colourful neon paintings, statues and dioramas depicting the Indian “Ramayana”.
-Information boards within fill non Hindus in on the story of Lord Rama’s life.
+Inside the Ramayana Cave are spectacularly colourful neon paintings, statues, and dioramas depicting the Indian “Ramayana”.
+Information boards within fill non-Hindus in on the story of Lord Rama’s life.

 The Dark Cave

 Though the Dark Cave is situated within the Batu caves complex, it is actually managed separately from the remainder of the site.
 The Dark Cave is home to a diverse range of rare insects, bats, and snakes.

 The cave villa is situated adjacent to the main temple cave entrance.
-It is not a cave, but a cultural centre which uses beautiful murals and wall paintings to depict the history of Hinduism and Indian culture in general.
+It is not a cave, but a cultural centre that uses beautiful murals and wall paintings to depict the history of Hinduism and Indian culture in general.

-Eating at Batu Caves
+Eating at Batu Caves Kuala Lumpur

 Banana leaf cuisine consists of a small pile of rice, mini poppadums, and an array of vegetables served up in different spices and sauces which are then neatly presented on a banana leaf.
 In case you were wondering – nope the banana leaf itself is not edible!

 Dress Code at Batu Caves

 Remember that this is a place of worship for Hindus and dressing inappropriately can cause offence.
 There are often people on the stairs that will stop tourists that are not appropriately dressed.
 Sari rental is 5 Malaysian ringgit ($1), and you receive back 2 ringgit if you return it in one piece.

-Have you visited Batu Caves Malaysia?
-What did you think?
-Alternatively if you have any questions about how to get to Batu Caves from Kuala Lumpur or on taking a Batu Caves tour, feel free to reach out to me in the comments below!
+Alternatively, if you have any questions about how to get to Batu Caves from Kuala Lumpur or about taking a Batu Caves tour, feel free to reach out to me in the comments below!